Alonso-del-Arte/chess/doc/Variants.md

 king's side, the only way your opponent can learn your castling status is with a very reckless move.

-Also called "dark chess."
-Closely related to **Kriegspiel**, which was played long before anyone thought of using computers for chess.
+This variant is also called "dark chess."
+It is closely related to **Kriegspiel**, which was played long before anyone thought of using computers for chess.
 Kriegspiel was played with three boards and required an arbiter to keep track of what pieces are visible to each player.
+It must have been quite cumbersome to play.

 ## King of the hill